mattosaurus/PgpCore/README.md

 bool verified = await pgp.VerifyClearAsync("String to verify");
 ```
 ### Verify and Read Clear
 Verify that the clear signed file or stream was signed by the matching private key of the counterparty.
-This method returns a `VerificationResult` object that contains a boolean indicating if the message was verified or not along with the message content.
+This is an overload of the `VerifyClear` method that takes an additional output argument.

 #### Verify And Read Clear File
 ```C#